NREL-Sienna/StorageSystemsSimulations.jl/docs/src/quick_start_guide.md

 ## Adding Time Series data to a `System`

-`PowerSystems.jl` provides interfaces to augment the data sets already created.
+`StorageSystemsSimulations.jl` provides interfaces to augment the data sets already created.
 You can also add time series data to a system from one or more CSV files, more details in [`Time Series Data`](@ref ts_data).
 This example implements [`SingleTimeSeries`](https://nrel-siip.github.io/InfrastructureSystems.jl/stable/InfrastructureSystems/#InfrastructureSystems.SingleTimeSeries)